Skip to content

 How to add a new image to the media library

 You can add images to the media library, which you can later use on your pages in an image element.
-Click on the upload button in the top-right corner of your screen.
+Click on the button + Add new media in the top-right corner of your screen.

 💡 You can also upload files by dragging and dropping them from your computer into the media library.

-The media library supports a variety of image formats to be uploaded.
-Below you can find a list of supported file types:
+The media library supports a variety of image formats for uploading.
+Below you can find a list of supported file types for images:

 • .svg - Without additional formatting.